 In the fall foliage season, the track is also among the most beautiful tracks you can find in the country!

-It takes around 5.5 hours to start from Dake Onsen (嶽温泉) to the peak and then back to Dake Onsen.
+It takes about 5.5 hours to reach the peak from Dake Onsen (嶽温泉) and back.

 Dake Onsen (嶽温泉) → 2 hours → Iwakiyama 8th Station (岩木山八合目) → 40 mins → Houmei Hutte Evacuation Shed (鳳鳴ヒュッテ) → 30 mins → Mt.
 Iwaki Summit (岩木山山頂) → 20 mins → Houmei Hutte Evacuation Shed (鳳鳴ヒュッテ) → 25 mins → Iwakiyama 8th Station (岩木山八合目) → 1.5 hours → Dake Onsen (嶽温泉)